MyPiTech/DotNetCoreTestApi/README.md

 # TestApi
 Thank you for taking the time to explore this repository.

-As stated in the Swagger UI located [here](https://swcoretestapi.azurewebsites.net/swagger/index.html).
+As stated in the Swagger UI located <a href="https://swcoretestapi.azurewebsites.net/swagger/index.html" target="_blank">here</a>.
 This code is not intended to be production-ready.
 There are a number of shortcuts and a certain lack of adherence to architectural principles.
 In my defense, this API is intended more to show my C# skill set rather than my understanding of application architecture.
 It will be used as the backend for a number of potential frontend tech stacks.
-The purpose of which is to keep my skill set current and to improve my skills as I pursue employment opportunities.
+The purpose of which is to improve my skills and keep them current as I pursue employment opportunities.

 That said, I think it might be important to give an overview of what I did and why.